juanuys/ccgdd/narrative.md

 We enter the story from a position of stability (Fenix and Scratt are still together).
 This happy co-existence is disrupted when Scratt is gone, and Fenix is in dire straits.

 We could potentially start with Fenix mid-battle on a train, but the game will be humorous enough for this not to be necessary (i.e. the "depth" of the story doesn't need to be given weight with any weird narrative devices), so a linear telling will suffice.
+(I did consider a more systemic offering where the player has some choice over which journey branches to follow, and in effect choosing between foes or destinations, but I might as well let the player encounter foes in a linear order with a steady progression of difficulty.)

 The game takes place in a continuous flow of time, and every encounter (battle) on the trains will be more severe than the previous, so the tension is forever escalating.